PedroAVJ/battleship/README.md

 # TODO

-- [ ] Add the tile type that is the board border
+- [ ] Add and change the maps

-- [ ] Make the border tiles have a border
+- [ ] Make an AI for the computer moves
-- [ ] Search for better ship sprites
+- [ ] Refactor whole codebase
-- [ ] Make the ship sprites not have much transparent space
+- [ ] Add unit tests and end-to-end tests